courtney-maynard/data440/hw2/hw2_report.md

 | https://www.eventbrite.com | 483904 |
 | https://www.nj.com:443/ | 197561 |

-I does not surprise me that four out of the five URI-Rs (all except eventbrite) with the highest number of mementos are news sites, as they are likely archived often in order to retain the content of all of the news stories.
-Since these sites deal with a high volume of content, it is logical that they would have many mementos over time to capture all of the content and save it.
-Eventbrite is a website which posts different events occuring around the world, which also makes sense for having a high number of mementos because after events occur, the content is likely archived to maintain a history of events.
-Due to the sheer volume of events posted about or hosted through Eventbrite, a large number of mementos makes sense.
+It does not surprise me that four out of the five URI-Rs (all except Eventbrite) with the highest number of mementos are news sites, as they are likely archived often to retain the high volume of content of all of the news stories.
+Eventbrite is a website that posts different events occurring around the world, which also makes sense to have a high number of mementos because after events occur, the content is likely archived to maintain a history of events.
+Due to the sheer volume of events posted about or hosted through Eventbrite, a higher number of mementos make sense.

 ### Q4 Results: